 About the children's museum

 The Children’s Museum is much more than a space for children to play — it’s a community resource of programs and activities, all built around learning through play and providing access for all children and their caregivers.
-As a non-profit 501(c)(3) organization, our mission is facilitated by the support of our staff, board, and volunteers, along with the generosity of individual and corporate donations.
+As a non-profit 501(c)(3) organization, our mission is facilitated by the support of our staff, board, and volunteers, along with the generosity of individuals, corporations, and foundations.

 LEARNING IS ALWAYS IN PLAY

 The Children's Museum is more than a fun place for children to play, indoors and outdoors (though it's definitely that!)—it's an active, involved opportunity for the whole family to grow and learn together.

 While our doors are closed in response to the COVID-19 pandemic we hope you will join us in learning through play in-person at our Downtown and Chesterfield locations during our new hours and at home with our Play At Home Blog and check out the other initiatives we've been working one while we wait to reopen.

 PLAY AHEAD HELPS CHILDREN GET AHEAD

 From fundamental concepts to socialization skills, research shows that play has a positive impact on a child's academic performance—and the more often they engage in play at an environment like the one shared at the Children's Museum, the more likely they are to find success inside the classroom.

 Of course, your children may be too busy having fun to notice!
 Visit any Children's Museum location today to enjoy your unique, ever-changing exhibits and experiences, always encouraging learning through play!

 Here, learning is always in play.
 And play is always the path to something greater.